matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 onto inappropriate nodes.
 This can be used as part of resource management to ensure that certain nodes are reserved for specific types of workloads based on their resource needs.

-10) Discuss the Use of Horizontal Pod Autoscalers in Managing Resources.
+10) Discuss the Use of Horizontal Pod Autoscalers in Managing Resources?
 Answer: Horizontal Pod Autoscalers (HPA) automatically scale the number of Pods in a deployment, replica set, or stateful set based on observed CPU utilization or other custom metrics.
 HPAs help in managing resources by automatically adjusting the number of Pods to match the current load, thus ensuring that the application has the necessary resources while avoiding over-provisioning.

-18. NEW SECTION - RBAC
+NEW SECTION - RBAC.

 1) What is RBAC in Kubernetes and Why is it Important?
 Answer: RBAC (Role-Based Access Control) in Kubernetes is a method for regulating access to Kubernetes API resources based on the roles of individual users or processes.
 It's important because it allows fine-grained control over who can access and perform actions on different resources in the cluster, enhancing security and minimizing the risk of unauthorized access.

-2) Explain Roles and RoleBindings in Kubernetes RBAC.
+2) Explain Roles and RoleBindings in Kubernetes RBAC?
 Answer: In Kubernetes RBAC, a Role is a set of permissions that apply to a specific namespace.
 It defines what actions a user, group, or service account can perform (like read, create, edit, delete) on various resources.
 A RoleBinding grants the permissions defined in a Role to a user, group, or service account.
 RoleBindings apply within a specific namespace.